timmywil/panzoom/README.md

 3\.
 My links aren't working!
 How do I enable an anchor within a panzoom element?

-Add class `options.clickable` (default is `"clickable"`) to whatever element you want to be clickable.
-This will add a listener that calls `event.stopImmediatePropagation()` to prevent the event from reaching panzoom.
-You could also do this yourself.
+Add class `options.clickableClass` (default is `"clickable"`) to whatever element you want to be clickable.
+Panzoom will check for this class before handling the event.
+You can also call `event.stopImmediatePropagation()` in an event handler on the clickable element.

 ---